The Digital Collections highlights those portions of the Julian Edison Department of Special Collections that have been made or born-digital.

 Visit Digital Search Tools for more details and discovery options.

-This digital collection uses maps to explore the region’s LGBTQ communities from 1945 to passage of St. Louis’s first gay...View Collection about Mapping LGBTQ St. Louis
+Mapping LGBTQ digital collection uses maps to explore the St. Louis' LGBTQ communities from 1945 to the passage of St....View Collection about Mapping LGBTQ St. Louis

 A 14-part series that is considered to be the definitive documentary on the Civil Rights Movement.View Collection about Eyes on the Prize